The DuPont State Forest waterfalls are a collection of stunning waterfalls accessible on relatively easy to moderate hiking trails.

 Located near Brevard, NC Dupont State Forest is a 10,000-acre gem for many reasons.
 The land has been given to the state for outdoor pursuits (notably hiking, mountain biking and horseback riding on 86 miles of trails) for locals and visitors alike.

 And admission is free.
 Which makes this beautiful NC state forest one of the best places to visit while near Asheville, Hendersonville or Brevard.
+(It’s just one of the many free things to do in the Hendersonville area.)

 If you are a movie buff, you will be thrilled to know that scenes from “The Arena” in The Hunger Games were filmed in Dupont State Forest.
 The filming locations were for the first Hunger Games movie.
+(It is just one of 41 movies filmed in North Carolina.)

 We’re particular to waterfall hikes (especially since Transylvania County has SOOO many of them!).
 So if you’re looking for waterfalls that are relatively easy to hike to, check out these waterfall hikes in DuPont State Forest.